 - The latch for the crown protector is solid and easy to adjust the time.
 It’s truly satisfying to wind up and see the power reserve indicator react accordingly.
 When the crown is been disengaged the Seagull movement kicks in and the second’s dial turns without a hitch.

 - It has a strong lume but it doesn’t last long.

-- The size with worth mention, That Marina Militare is huge and is built like a tank.
-Its 50mm in width and 18mm in thickness and looks big on my wrist.
+- The size with worth mentioning, That Marina Militare is huge and is built like a tank.
+It’s 50mm in width and 18mm in thickness and looks big on my wrist.

 But “Wow” I’m blown away with this thing.

 For a 150 dollar watch, it’s worth every cent.
 For the money, it’s not hard to forget what it doesn’t have, which is the unboxing experience with the box, papers, warranty and all that pretty stuff that makes it feel good for a few minutes.
 But is it worth the extra $150?
 Personally, I’m not really bothered.

 A Fun Fact